George Francis Kane

 George Francis Kane (born August 11, 1948) is an American chess FIDE Master (FM) and writer.

 Biography

-In 1972, George Francis Kane won the Manhattan Chess Club Championship.
+In 1972, George Francis Kane won the Marshall Chess Club Championship. overwhelmingly, gaining some 300 rating points, so many that the US Chess Federation changed the rules for awarding bonus points.
 In 1973, he debuted in the U.S. Chess Championship, sharing 12th and 13th place with Donald Byrne.

 George Francis Kane played for the United States in the Chess Olympiad: